ankit3388/Zomoto-s_clone/README.md

-           for more detail click on file as above Zomato_clone
+           for more detail click on code as above